coincharge-io/BTCPayWall/README.md

 ![Image of BTCPaywall](https://btcpaywall.com/wp-content/uploads/2021/07/BTCPayWall-Logo-lang.jpg)

-# BTCPayWall – The Bitcoin Paywall for WordPress!

-**Sell digital products on WordPress with bitcoin and lightning**
+# BTCPayWall - The Bitcoin Paywall to sell content and digital products on WordPress

-Sell individual blog articles, digital content like videos, eBooks or PDF files and receive tips and donations through your website.
+**Sell individual blog articles, digital content and products like videos, eBooks or PDF files and receive tips and donations through your website.**

 **Pay for a single blog article (pay-per-post)**